 In the 20 years of dietary counseling I have done, sodium remains the one dietary alteration that patients struggle the most with.
 This is unfortunate because this change can have the most drastic effects on the body if a person can limit their sodium intake successfully.
-The most significant conditions that can be positively impacted with lowering sodium are blood pressure, heart failure, renal function, liver failure, and edema, just to name a few.
+The most significant conditions that can be positively impacted by lowering sodium are blood pressure, heart failure, renal function, liver failure, and edema, just to name a few.
 Bluntly, too much salt can kill you!
+It is a very common misconception that you can just avoid adding salt to your food and you will lower your sodium intake significantly.
+This is false, only about 10% of the salt that people take in comes from the salt shaker.

 So if salt doesn’t come from adding it to your food or cooking with it, where does it come from?
 Processed foods is the big culprit.